offsoc/onionplan/docs/appendixes/acme.md

   will be in practice required to do such checking.
-If they do, then implementation complexity might increase, as the ACME Server will need to use the Tor network to retrieve the certificate, or at least have some built-in logic to fetch descriptors directly from the HSDirs.
+If they do, then implementation complexity might increase, as the ACME Server will need to use the Tor network to retrieve the certificate, or at least have some built-in logic to fetch descriptors directly from the `HSDirs`.
+Client side logic might also increase a bit.

 [ballot 187]: https://archive.cabforum.org/pipermail/public/2017-March/009988.html
 [announcement]: https://cabforum.org/2017/03/08/ballot-187-make-caa-checking-mandatory/